the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 After deploying a box, Vagrant can also use [provisioners](https://developer.hashicorp.com/vagrant/docs/provisioning) to apply further configuration.
 This is useful to adapt a generic box to a specific purpose, for example by installing packages.
 Provisioning can be as simple as a shell script but can also incorporate powerful configuration management tools like [Ansible](https://docs.ansible.com/ansible/latest/index.html), [Puppet](https://puppet.com/) and [Chef](https://www.chef.io/).

+### The Vagrantfile

+With Vagrant, users can define the configuration of a virtual machine (or group of virtual machines) in a declarative configuration language stored in a Vagrantfile.
+This configuration is written in the [Ruby](https://www.ruby-lang.org/en/) programming language.
+However, it is not necessary to know Ruby as the syntax is simple and the [documentation](https://developer.hashicorp.com/vagrant/docs/vagrantfile) explains all of the available options.

+Defining the virtual machines in plain text has a number of advantages over distributing disk images.

+- Can be checked into version control
+- Small size makes them easy and fast to share
+- Users can reproducibly build the environment themselves
+- Can potentially work across multiple hypervisors (like VirtualBox, VMWare, libvirt)

+In combination, these attractive qualities address the goals of Vagrant.
+A project can maintain its development environment alongside the source code and every contributor can build and use the environment with minimal barriers.

 ### Syncing Data